alimranahmed/resources/articles/2019_11_09_Static_property.md

 echo $car2->color; // Black
 ```

 This is obvious, right?
-But why? `color` is property of one single class but still `color` of `$car1` and `$car2` is
+But why? `color` seems a property of one single class but still `color` of `$car1` and `$car2
-`Blue` and `Black` respectively.
-It is because, the property is not state of the Class, it's state of Object.
-Let's
+` is `Blue` and `Black` respectively.
+No! `color` is not a property of `Car` class but property of created `objects`.
-verify this little bit further:
+It is because, this property is not state of the Class, it's state of Object.
+Let's verify this little bit further:

 ```php
 $car1->color = 'Red';